Attorney Helps with Maryland Divorce Modifications

 First, once every three years you or your ex-spouse may request that the state enforcement office reviews your current arrangement.
 If the enforcement office determines that a change in child support or custody would be in the child’s best interests, the office has the authority to make the necessary adjustments.

 Second, you or your ex-spouse can file a motion with the court for a modification of the terms of the divorce, alimony, child support or child custody at any time.
 If you convince the court that a significant change in circumstances warrants a modification, the court will order a new arrangement.

 In Maryland, if you seek a modification only of your alimony arrangement, the court evaluates only the changes to your and your ex-spouse’s financial situations and does not consider factors that involve your child.

 When you are seeking or opposing a modification of the terms of your alimony, child support or child custody, you should be represented by an experienced family law attorney.

 Learn more about a divorce modification today

 When your circumstances change and your alimony, child custody or child support agreement is no longer reasonable, let the Law Offices of Ellen L. Lee help you achieve a fair modification.
 Learn more about our services by calling our Maryland law firm at 240-552-6957 or contacting us online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.